samuelsylf/blog-in-english/index.md

 ### Let's do it together; one is considered around the main theme.

 Let's make a return to appreciation of diligence and work.
 Measures not yet taken to remove incentive traps e.g. students at work, entrepreneurial activities, and small investors.
-In 2021, small-scale investment became trep itself nationwide.
+In 2021, "small-scale investing" became trend itself nationwide.
 Employment in Finland grew more than ever before.
-We may be pleased with the power of the good news of diligence, but this is just the beginning.
+We may be pleased with the good news of diligence, but this is just the beginning.
 Structural unemployment is still 6-7%.
 Debt must be reduced when interest rates rise.

 ### Staying up to date doesn’t make a difference, but five leaps ahead do.
 WA-groups and social channels are different for each other.
 Be in touch.
 Society is not a private project.
 The better tomorrow is made together.
 Choices that make us become the change.